Manipur Kuki-Zo community

 They demand recognition for the efforts of Kuki-Zo Village Volunteers who have protected their communities amidst violence, and they insist that authorities uphold their safety and dignity.

-The CSOs appealed to the central government to act with wisdom and leadership to heal the wounds of the conflict and prevent escalation.
+Furthermore, the CSOs appealed to the central government to act with wisdom and leadership to heal the wounds of the conflict and prevent escalation.